Want to know more? — Subscribe

-This is an area where the presence of a BA is also vital.
-A business analyst works with UX/UI designers to develop design according to wireframes while meeting the business and users’ needs and creating exciting UX.
-Samely he or she should make sure all that functionalities will be possible to be developed by engineers.
+It is an area where the presence of a BA is also vital.
+A product business analyst works with UX/UI designers to develop designs according to wireframes while meeting the business and users’ needs and creating exciting UX.
+Similarly, they should ensure engineers can develop all those functionalities.

-This is the stage when the software development process starts.
-The role of the business analyst is to make sure that the development falls in line with approved business requirements and specifications.
+It is the stage when the software development process starts.
+The business analyst’s role is to ensure that the development meets approved business requirements and specifications.

-While the BAs do not work with developers closely but they watch over the development process on Scrum and Standup meetings (if you run the project under Scrum software development methodology) ensuring all requirements are met.
+While the BAs do not work with developers closely, they watch over the development process during Scrum and Standup meetings (if you run the project under Scrum software development methodology), ensuring all requirements are met.

 The deliverable for this phase comes in the form of a released business software product.

-This is typically considered the phase where improvements and necessary changes happen.
-The BA’s responsibilities for this stage include the gathering of customer feedback regarding the software, or whatever else has been produced.
+It is typically considered the phase where improvements and necessary changes happen.
+The BA’s responsibilities for this stage include gathering customer feedback regarding the software or whatever else has been produced.

-Another BA responsibility is uncovering the strengths and weaknesses of the finished product from a business standpoint.
+Another IT business analyst role is uncovering the strengths and weaknesses of the finished product from a business standpoint.